Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 ### iOS version 2.x and before

-Add the following initialization code.
-It may need to be adjusted depending on how your application is structured.
+The following snippet shows an example of how to add the initialization code.
+Note that this may need to be adjusted, depending on how your application is structured.

-#### Objective-C
+**Objective-C**

 ```objectivec
 #import "AppDelegate.h"